xbeat/Machine-Learning/README.md

 Embeddings are dense vector representations of discrete entities, such as words or sentences, in a continuous vector space.
 They capture semantic relationships and similarities between entities.
 In this presentation, we'll explore how to build an embeddings model from scratch using Python.

+## Mastering Linear Regression for Machine Learning

+Linear Regression Fundamentals

+Linear regression forms the backbone of predictive modeling by establishing relationships between variables through a linear equation.
+The fundamental concept involves fitting a line that minimizes the distance between predicted and actual values using ordinary least squares optimization.

 ## Attention Mechanisms in Language Models

 Understanding Self-Attention Mechanism